-- The size is optimized to sheet correctly to the factory track when fully deployed and when reefed. - Neil Pryde Multi-Track Foam Luff SystemTM, which allows for smooth and correctly shaped sails when reefed.
-(See the Technical brief on our website for details on this system) - Reef 'buffer' patches are fitted at both head and tack, which are designed to distribute the loads on the sail when reefed. - Reefing marks located on the starboard side of the tack buffer patch provide a visual mark for setting up pre-determined reefing locations.
-These are located 736mm/2.4' and 1472mm / 4.8' aft of the tack. - A telltale 'window' at the leading edge of the sail located about 14% of the luff length above the tack of the sail and is designed to allow the helmsperson to easily see the wind flowing around the leading edge of the sail when sailing upwind and close-hauled.
-The tell-tales are red and green, so that one can quickly identify the leeward and weather telltales. - A draft stripe for quick sail shape/depth reference.
+- The genoa sheets in front of the spreaders and shrouds for optimal sheeting angle and upwind performance - The size is optimized to sheet correctly to the factory track when fully deployed and when reefed. - Reef 'buffer' patches are fitted at both head and tack, which are designed to distribute the loads on the sail when reefed. - Reefing marks located on the starboard side of the tack buffer patch provide a visual mark for setting up pre-determined reefing locations.
+These are located 508mm/1'-8" and 1040mm / 3'-5" aft of the tack. - A telltale 'window' at the leading edge of the sail located about 14% of the luff length above the tack of the sail and is designed to allow the helmsperson to easily see the wind flowing around the leading edge of the sail when sailing upwind and close-hauled.
+The tell-tales are red and green, so that one can quickly identify the leeward and weather telltales. - A draft stripe for quick sail shape/depth reference. - A Furling cover in white, sewn to the starboard side of the leech and foot designed to cover the sail when furled, protecting it from U.V. damage.